 But my favourite part of the piece was about the couple from Boston who summer in Muskoka.
 “For anyone casually acquainted with Muskoka, what passes for a cottage these days may come as quite a shock.
 Take the home of Kevin and Linda O’Leary, a couple from Boston who built a cottage on Lake Joseph five years ago.
 Now, rising like a wedding cake from the lakeshore, is a periwinkle-blue structure with white trim, wraparound cedar decks, three boat slips and a second-floor sun deck that is larger than some marinas here.
 And that is just the boathouse.”

 “All of Muskoka has become a Millionaires Row,” said Anita Latner, a real estate broker.
-“Muskoka is to Toronto what the Hamptons are to New York.”
-Having been to both the Hamptons and to Muskoka, I must say I’d take Muskoka any day for this simple reason: “The air of celebrity is so thick that the novelty may be wearing thin.
+“Muskoka is to Toronto what the Hamptons are to New York.” … “The air of celebrity is so thick that the novelty may be wearing thin.
 ‘I’ve seen them at the grocery store, I’ve seen them at the marina, I’ve seen them playing golf,’ said Bob Schultz, a Toronto investor who has been coming to Muskoka for 35 years.
-‘Nobody pays attention to them anymore’,” whereaes in Southampton, they haven’t reached that level of civilization yet.
+‘Nobody pays attention to them anymore’,” whereas in Southampton, they haven’t reached that level of civilization yet.

 The New York Times Styles section fronts with news that class warfare is becoming increasingly visible in the popular gay enclave of Provincetown as soaring real estate prices and a changing ethos begin to take hold.
 Could P-town be fading as an inclusive gay resort?